0300 333 6540

 9: What happens if I need a repair completing to my property or I have a gas / electric service booked?

-We will be providing an emergency repairs service from 23rd March for at least the next two weeks.
+We are currently providing an emergency repairs service.
 You can understand more about what this means on our Repairs Service and Coronavirus page.

 We are asking you to tell us if you are self-isolating or exhibiting symptoms of the coronavirus when you book a repair with us.
 Before we visit your home to carry out a repair, an operative will also call you to ask these questions.

 If you are self-isolating we may still be able to attend, but we will ask you or anyone else in your home to keep away from the room or area we are working in (at least 2 meters) whilst the repair is being carried out.